Adopt

 Story

-Sadie was the first of her litter mates to be dumped at a park in San Jose, she was only 3 weeks old.
-She was bottle fed.
-She was eventually reunited with her litter mates at around 5 weeks.
+Sadie was born on 5/11/25, she was the first of her litter mates to be dumped at a park in San Jose.
+She was only 3 weeks old and was bottle fed.
+She has been with us for over a year.
+She was eventually reunited with her litter mates at around 5 weeks old.
 Although she is very independent she still loves being with her siblings.
-Sadie is fully vaccinated along with her rabies shot.
+Sadie is fully vaccinated.
+She is crate trained.
 She is still intact.
 Sadie is good with kisses on her face and doesn’t t mind hands in her food.
-She is a barker and currently enrolled in obedience training that will be complete the first week of February.
+She has gone through obedience training.
 If you can find love in your heart and home to adopt her please reach out to us.
+Also we are willing to be a dog sitter, if needed, for this cutie.
+We can also provide medical records too.

 Fremont, CA